andrew-wilkes/go-cms/docs/HowItWorks.md

 Then we pass the data to the **router** package for processing into return values of headers and content.

 ### request
-This package simply contains an Info data structure which is depended on by other packages.
+This package simply contains an Info data structure for the input request data to functions which is depended on by other packages.

     type Info struct {
         Domain    string